nscipio/paradise-lost/paradise-lost-narrative.md

 ## Book 1

-At the beginning, humanity defied God by tasting the Forbidden Tree's fruit.
-This act brought death and sorrow, casting us out of Eden.
-Yet hope remains in Christ's promise to restore us to paradise.

-I seek the Muse's guidance in this retelling, the same that inspired Moses on Oreb and Sinai.
-If the Muse wills, I'll also draw from Sion Hill or Siloa's brook, near God's Oracle.

-In this story, I aim to explore themes beyond traditional poetry.
-I ask the Holy Spirit for guidance, who has watched over creation since its start.

-Illuminate my understanding, elevate my thoughts, and strengthen my intent.
-Through this, I hope to explain God's ways to mankind.
+Man's first disobedience, a taste of the forbidden tree, unleashed death and despair, distancing us from Eden.
+In anticipation, we look to a greater Man for restoration.
+I call upon the Muse, who once whispered atop Oreb and Sinai, guiding the shepherd to narrate the world's emergence from chaos.
+If Sion Hill or Siloa's brook, by God's oracle, resonates more with you, from there I seek your guidance.
+With this grand narrative, aiming to tread uncharted terrains, I implore the Holy Spirit, valuing a pure heart over grand temples, to enlighten and elevate me.
+My purpose is to grasp and articulate God's ways to Man.
+Reveal the reason our forebears, favored by Heaven, went against their Creator for one prohibition.
+Who was their tempter?
+The serpent, filled with envy and thirst for revenge, misled the mother of all.
+His pride, after being cast out from Heaven with his rebellious kin, aspired to challenge the Most High, scheming against His divine reign.

 ~